 Example: Weight Loss Supplements

-A weight loss company wants to compare how much weight adult women lose on their supplement versus a competitor's supplement.
-To recruit participants they post an advertisement in a newspaper asking for women who want to lose weight.
+A weight loss company wants to compare how much weight adults lose on their supplement versus a competitor's supplement.
+To recruit participants, they post an advertisement in a newspaper asking for adults who want to lose weight.
 This is an example of a volunteer sample which is a convenience sampling method.
 The researchers are using a sample of individuals who volunteer to participate.

 Example: Chocolate Preferences

 A chocolate company wants to know if customers prefer their dark chocolate with or without peanuts.
 They set up a table in a grocery store on a Monday morning, offer customers samples of their dark chocolate with and without peanuts, and ask which they prefer.
 This is an example of a convenience sampling method.
 The sample is not being selected using any probability-based method and may not be representative of the company's intended population.
 People who grocery shop may be a special subset of the population.
 For example, people who do not work traditional full-time jobs may be more likely to grocery shop at that time.
 The researchers are using a sample of individuals who happen to be grocery shopping on a Monday morning and who volunteer to eat their chocolate.

 188.8.131.52 - Minitab Express: Simple Random Sampling184.108.40.206 - Minitab Express: Simple Random Sampling

 Using simple random sampling methods, each member of the population has an equal chance of being selected.
 We can use statistical software to select a simple random sample.

 In the example below we will randomly select 10 names from a class list.

 We could place those names into a column in Minitab Express.